-- (a) Before the VCP takes disciplinary action against a staff member for reasons amounting to misconduct or serious misconduct, the University will investigate the alleged behaviour and provide an opportunity for the staff member to respond to the allegations within ten working days. - (b) The staff member will be advised of the allegations in writing and in sufficient detail to enable the staff member to understand the precise nature of the allegations, and to properly consider and respond to them.
-The findings of the investigation will be provided to the VCP. - (c) At the time of notifying the staff member under clause (b), if the VCP is of the view that the alleged conduct amounts to conduct of a kind that it would be unreasonable to require the University to continue employment during a period of notice, the VCP may suspend the staff member with or without pay.
-The VCP may direct that salary be paid on the grounds of hardship or the staff member may engage in paid external employment or access leave entitlements for any period of suspension without pay. - (d) If the VCP determines that there has been no misconduct or serious misconduct, the VCP will immediately advise the staff member in writing, and any lost income from a suspension without pay will be reimbursed.

-- (e) Where the VCP is of the view that the conduct amounts to misconduct or serious misconduct the VCP will advise the staff member in writing of any decision and the operative date of any disciplinary action, which can include: - (i) formal censure or counselling; or - (ii) demotion by one or more classification levels or increments; or - (iii) withholding of an increment; or - (iv) termination of employment (for serious misconduct only). - (f) Before the VCP takes any action under clause 5.7(e), an independent review of the process will be undertaken to ensure the principles of procedural fairness have been applied, including whether there were any mitigating circumstances, and a report will be provided to the VCP and the staff member. - (g) The independent review will be undertaken by an Independent External Reviewer, appointed by the VCP from a pool of suitably qualified Independent Reviewers.
+- (a) Before the VCP takes disciplinary action against a staff member for reasons amounting to misconduct or serious misconduct, the University will investigate the alleged behaviour and provide an opportunity for the staff member to respond to the allegations within ten working days. - (b) If the VCP is of the view that the alleged conduct amounts to conduct of a kind that it would be unreasonable to require the University to continue employment during a period of notice, the VCP may suspend the staff member with or without pay.
+The VCP may direct that salary be paid on the grounds of hardship or the staff member may engage in paid external employment or access leave entitlements for any period of suspension without pay. - (c) The staff member will be advised of the allegations in writing and in sufficient detail to enable the staff member to understand the precise nature of the allegations, and to properly consider and respond to them.
+The findings of the investigation will be provided to the VCP. - (d) If the VCP determines that there has been no misconduct or serious misconduct, the VCP will immediately advise the staff member in writing, and any lost income from a suspension without pay will be reimbursed. - (e) Where the VCP determines on the basis of findings of fact that the conduct amounts to misconduct or serious misconduct the VCP will advise the staff member in writing of any decision and the operative date of any disciplinary action, which can include: - (i) counselling; - (ii) formal censure; or - (iii) demotion by one or more classification levels or increments; or - (iv) withholding of an increment; or - (v) termination of employment (for serious misconduct only). - (f) Where the VCP has determined that disciplinary action should occur in accordance with clause 5.7(e)(ii) (v) an independent review of the process will be undertaken in a timely manner to ensure the principles of procedural fairness have been applied, including whether there were any mitigating circumstances, and a report will be provided to the VCP and the staff member.
+Pending the outcome of the review, the disciplinary action will not be implemented. - (g) The independent review will be undertaken by an Independent External Reviewer, appointed by the VCP from a pool of suitably qualified Independent Reviewers.
 The pool of Independent External Reviewers will be jointly chosen by the University and the Union.
 Either party may veto a second use of a particular reviewer on the basis of concerns about their fairness. - (h) Where the Independent External Reviewer determines that procedural fairness has not occurred, the VCP will ensure the steps of procedural fairness are undertaken before any disciplinary action is taken by the VCP. - (i) The VCP's decision will be final.